RePsychLing/MixedModelsSim.jl/docs/src/simulation_tutorial.md

 kb07_m.θ
 ```

-Another way is to make use of the 'create_re()' function.
+Another way is to make use of the `create_re()` function.
 Here you have to define the relation of all random effects variabilities to the variability of the residuals, as shown above,
 and the correlation-matrices.

-Lets start by defining the correlation matrix for the `item`-part.
+Let's start by defining the correlation matrix for the `item`-part.

 The diagonal is always `1.0` because everything is perfectly correlated with itself.
 The elements below the diagonal follow the same form as the `Corr.` entries in the output of `VarCorr()`.